-I recently saw a letter on Facebook written by the late George Carlin.
-He wrote the letter soon after the passing of his own wife just months earlier.
-They died in the same year (2008), and many have been encouraged by this letter.
+I recently saw a letter on Facebook allegedly written by the late George Carlin.
+Apparently he wrote the letter soon after the passing of his own wife just months earlier.
+They died in the same year (2008), with many having been encouraged by this letter.
 My point is not to ridicule George Carlin or his wife.
 My goal is to point out the inconsistency of his worldview, and the emptiness of his letter.
 If he did not write this letter, I address it towards anyone who rejects Christ as their creator and Lord, and are simply trying to make sense of the world they live in.

 Facebook Post by Allen B. Konis